[Exclusive] First glimpse of new EU human rights sanctions

 Transparency

-Previous EU financial sanctions were marked by obscurity on who had actually frozen what, if any, assets at national level.
+Previous EU financial sanctions were marked by obscurity on who had frozen what, if any, assets at national level.

 But member states "shall inform each other of funds frozen" under the new measures, the commission also suggested.